Legend of Nazaré: Dom Fuas miracle

+Origin of the statue

+According to oral tradition, the holy icon was sculpted by Joseph the carpenter, in Nazareth, when Jesus was still a baby.
+A few decades later Luke the Evangelist painted it.
+This would makes it one of the most ancient images venerated by Christians and the first depiction of Mary and Jesus.

 According to the parchment the statue must have been venerated since the beginning of Christianity in Nazareth, in Palestine.
 It was rescued from the iconoclasts in the fifth century by the monk Ciriaco.
 He brought it to Iberia, to the monastery of Cauliniana near Mérida.
 It remained there until 711, the year of the battle of Guadalete, when the Christian forces were defeated by the invading Moorish army coming from North Africa.

 When the news of the defeat arrived at Mérida, the friars of Cauliniana prepared to leave their monastery.
 Meanwhile, the defeated king, Roderic, who was able to flee the battlefield alone and disguised as a beggar, anonymously asked for shelter at the monastery.
 When he asked one of the friars, Frei Romano, to hear him in Confession he had to tell him who he really was.
 Then the friar suggested they flee together, taking with them an old and holy image of Mary with the Infant venerated at the monastery.

 So the statue of Our Lady of Nazaré, which received its name from the village in the Holy Land where it was first venerated, was brought by friar Romano and by king Roderic to the Atlantic coast.
 When they reached their destination they settled in an empty hermitage on the top of a rocky hill, the Monte de S. Bartolomeu, and there they stayed for a few days.
 They then decided to separate and live by themselves as hermits.
 The friar took the image and settled in a little grotto on the edge of a cliff above the sea, next to the hill where the king went on living.

 A year went by and Roderic decided to leave the region.
 Friar Romano stayed in his hermitage above the sea until he died.
 The holy statue, a black Madonna, stayed on the altar where he left it until 1182, when Dom Fuas, after the miracle, moved it to the chapel built over the grotto as a memorial to the event that saved his life.
 Thus the still existing chapel was named Capela da Memória (Chapel of the Memory).